lelanthran/HuntTheWumpus/README.md

 aligned at the vertices of the dodecahedron.

 ## Layout
-There are twenty rooms, with each room connected to three other rooms.
+There are twenty named rooms, with each room connected to three other rooms.
 You're the intrepid adventurer in search of this magical beast.
 Unfortunately there are dangers in the way:

 - Two of the rooms have bottomless pits.
 Entering these rooms result in